mdermksian/adaptive-tumbller/RaspberryPi/README.md

 ---------------------------------
 Pin 12 (GPIO 18) | A4 (SDA) <-- or Sam's board SDA
 Pin 35 (GPIO 19) | A5 (SCL) <-- or Sam's board SCL
+Pin 40 (GPIO 21) | 11 (Trig)
 Any ground pin   | Any ground pin
 ```

+For pin 11 on the Arduino, it may be a good idea to remove the ultrasonic sensor from the robot so it doesn't inadvertently mess with the signals.
+This hasn't been tested though.

 You can find a pinout diagram for the pi here: https://learn.sparkfun.com/tutorials/raspberry-gpio/gpio-pinout obviously use the diagram that matches your PI (should be the bigger header pins).

 ### Software Setup